theopn/haunted-tiles/README.md

     - Toggle compositor (Picom)
     - Toggle nightlight (redshift)
 - You can mute sound by clicking the volume icon
-- You can view current month calendar by clicking the date
+- You can view the current month's calendar by clicking the date
-    - You can view the last month calendar by right-clicking the date
+    - You can view the last month's calendar by right-clicking the date

+## Credits

+- `./scripts/spotify.py` is heavily based on [polybar-spotify](https://github.com/Jvanrhijn/polybar-spotify/blob/master/spotify_status.py)